 Be Wary of Carbon Monoxide Poisoning

-When it comes to how to stay warm in a tent, the most popular way of generating heat is by using space heaters.
+When it comes to how to stay warm in a tent, the most popular way of generating heat is by using a tent heater.

 There’s nothing wrong with this; No one wants frostbite, much less hypothermia.
 But if you go down this route, you must keep your tent ventilated.